pylonmc/pylon-docs/docs/en/creating-addons/the-basics/adding-an-item.md

 ## Overview

-Our addon so far has only one class: `MyAddon` (or whatever you renamed it to).
+The template addon has only one class: `MyAddon` (or whatever you renamed it to).
 This class extends [JavaPlugin] and implements [PylonAddon].
 There are some comments inside the class to explain what each part does - have a read through and try to understand how it works.
 Our addon doesn't actually do anything yet though - so let's add a new item!

 Let's create a baguette, which fills 6 hunger bars, to start with.